jo-quin/CV/README.md

 ## Your Name

+A sentence about who and what you are:
+I am a self-taught software developer who thinks technology and science can change the world in a positive way.

+Then a sentence about what you've achieved:
+After learning all I could about programming and Python from any online course provider, blog or YouTube video I could find I can now write code to help other people and businesses.
+Joined Makers to stop being a loner programmer and get out there to meet other developers and prepare for my first job in the tech industry.

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment:
+I am looking for a job where I can keep learning new and exciting ways to develop code that can change the world!

 ## Skills

+(I will relate my skills to specific apps I built.
+I will add the apps to github so this is also a todo list.)

+creativity - stars voyage - learn ruby threads and parallel programming time management - htmail - working full time, meetings clients and deadlines! adaptability - health tracker - google apis team-player - experience gained thru makers and group projects

 #### This Skill